AlexRubik/drift-v2-streamlit/TEMP_ALEX_NOTES.md

 - account for oracle records that use price offset?
 - more aggregate stats

+Suggestions:
+- New endpoint to fetch orders in time range
+- New endpoint to fetch order actions in time range
+- New endpoint to fetch joined order and order action data in time range
+- Add oraclePrice field to output of data mentioned above

 -----------------
-If we want ALL auction data and not a specified user's data only.
+If we want ALL auction data and not a specified user's data only:

 For auction data, you can grab all trades with get_trades_for_range_pandas in api_fetch.py.
 We do this because we want to grab active accounts in our date range and there is no "get active users in range" endpoint.
 Use the taker pubkey (user's drift pda aka accountId) from the trade data to fetch the account's orders with get_user_orders I wrote in user_records.py. get_user_orders will give us all of a user's orders (there is no way to filter on date range) that have auction data.